Skip to main content

 Step 1 — Open the customer's order in WaveRez.
 Go to Orders in the left menu and find the order.
 The Overview tab is the default view.

-Step 4 — Send the link to the customer.
-Paste the link into an email, text message, or any other communication channel you use with customers.
+Copy the link.
+Click the copy button next to the waiver URL in the Signed in Guests section.
+The link is now on your clipboard.
+Paste it into an email, text message, or any other communication channel you use with customers.
 The link is the same one that was originally sent in their waiver email and SMS, so it will direct them to the multi-guest waiver landing page for their order.

 A Walk-In Customer Without a Reservation Needs to Sign